 2.- Sugar is a fundamental element, not only as a sweetener, but also as a preservative.

-We must take into account that the fruit should never cook before the sugar has dissolved.
-That is why the fruit is left to macerate with the sugar so that it dissolves slowly in the jams.
-And in jams and jellies, sugar previously dissolved in water is incorporated, in the form of syrup or syrup.
+We must bear in mind that the fruit should never be cooked before the sugar has dissolved.
+That is why the fruit is left to soak in the sugar so that it slowly dissolves in jams.
+And in preserves and jellies, the sugar is added after being dissolved in water, in the form of syrup.

-The proportion depends a little on the type of preserve, the type of fruit and taste, even the time we want to keep them, but it amounts to an average of 700 gr to 1 kg of sugar, per kilo of chopped and cleaned fruit.
+The proportion depends a little on the type of preserve, the type of fruit and the taste, even on the time we want to keep them, but it is an average of 700 g to 1 kg of sugar, per kilo of chopped and clean fruit.

-Both white and brown cane sugar can be used.
-There is also special sugar for jams on the market, which has pectin incorporated.
+You can use either white or brown cane sugar.
+There is also special sugar for jams on the market, which contains pectin.

-3.- Lemon is also a common ingredient, since in addition to helping to preserve it, it adds pectin and compensates for the lack of acidity in some fruits.
+3.- Lemon is also a common ingredient, as in addition to helping with preservation, it adds pectin and compensates for the lack of acidity in some fruits.

-4.- Another fundamental element in the preparation of homemade jam is, as we have already seen, pectin, as a gelatinizing element: pectin is a natural substance that some fruits contain, to a greater or lesser extent, and that when cooked becomes a gelatin that makes the jam “curdle”.
+4.- Another fundamental element in the preparation of homemade jam is, as we have already seen, Pectin, as a gelatinizing element: pectin is a natural substance that some fruits contain, to a greater or lesser extent, and that when cooked turns into a gelatin that makes the jam “set”.

 The fruits that contain the most pectin are apples, quince, citrus fruits and red fruits such as currants or plums.

-When a fruit does not contain pectin, there are several solutions, from combining it with other fruits that do contain this element, adding pectin in commercial preparations, and even including apple skins, seeds or cores in cheesecloth during cooking and then removing them.
+When a fruit does not contain pectin, there are several solutions, from combining it with other fruits that do contain this element, adding pectin to commercial preparations, and even including apple skins, seeds or cores in a gauze during cooking and then removing them.

-It must be borne in mind that cooking for too long destroys the pectin.
-That is why it is not convenient to overcook our fruit preserves.
+It should be noted that overcooking destroys pectin.
+This is why it is not advisable to overcook our fruit preserves.

-Another issue to take into account when preparing a fruit and sugar-based preserve is that with the heat of cooking, the preparation is much more liquid, and as it cools it thickens.
-Therefore, to know the point of the jam, that is, to know when the jam is ready and we can remove it from the heat, we must use a thermometer (you can see the ones we have here , although I especially recommend Gefu's digital thermometer , economical, precise and perfect for all types of food and preparations).
-The jam will be at its point when it reaches a temperature between 104º-105º C.
+Another thing to keep in mind when preparing a preserve made from fruit and sugar is that with the heat of cooking, the preparation is much more liquid, and as it cools it thickens.
+Therefore, to know the point of the jam, that is, to know when the jam is ready and we can remove it from the heat, we must use a thermometer (you can see the ones we have here , although I especially recommend the Gefu digital thermometer , cheap, precise and perfect for all types of food and preparations).
+The jam will be ready when it reaches a temperature of between 104º-105º C.

-Another more homemade option, to verify the point of the jam if we do not have a thermometer , and which is usually infallible, is to put a small amount of the preparation that we are cooking on a cold plate, cool it quickly by putting it in the refrigerator for 10-15 minutes.
-After this time, remove and push the jam with your finger, if it "wrinkles" and remains clinging to the plate it will be at its point, otherwise it will have to be cooked longer.
+Another more homely option, to check the jam if we don't have a thermometer , and which is usually infallible, is to put a small amount of the preparation that we are cooking on a cold plate, cool it quickly by putting it in the refrigerator for 10-15 minutes.
+After this time, take it out and push the jam with your finger.
+If it "wrinkles" and sticks to the plate it will be ready, otherwise it will have to be cooked for longer.

-Despite the fact that making our own preserves may seem more romantic by doing it with the most common method, over the heat and stirring, it is worth mentioning that today there is a really comfortable option and that many already take advantage of, and that is to prepare them with the bread maker. : many bakeries, or at least one of the most popular, which is the Moulinex bakery , incorporates a program that is specific for jams.
-So, you put the ingredients (for example, fruit, sugar and lemon juice) in the breadmaker's tray, press the button for program 15 (in the case of the Moulinex), and the breadmaker does the rest.
-There is a great advantage to this process, and that is that you don't have to worry about stirring: the bread maker's blades stir the ingredients and ensure that they don't stick while the machine provides all the heat that the preparation needs.
+Although making our own preserves may seem more romantic by doing it with the more usual method, over the fire and stirring, it is worth mentioning that nowadays there is a really convenient option that many people already take advantage of, and that is to prepare them with the bread maker : many bread makers, or at least one of the most popular ones, the Moulinex bread maker , incorporate a program that is specific for jams.
+So, you put the ingredients (for example, the fruit, sugar and lemon juice) in the bread maker's bucket, press the program 15 button (in the case of the Moulinex), and the bread maker does the rest.
+There is a great advantage to this process, and it is that you do not have to keep stirring: the bread maker's blades stir the ingredients and ensure that they do not stick while the machine provides all the heat that the preparation needs.

 Recipe for apricot jam in a Buyer saucepan , for the almond cake with jam

-Finally, we must take into account that the preparation of sweet preserves must be done a few weeks before consumption, to give the ingredients time to settle their flavors.
+Finally, we must bear in mind that the preparation of sweet preserves must be done a few weeks before consumption, to give the ingredients time to settle their flavors.

-For this, it will be important to store them in properly sterilized jars or, if we are going to consume them in a short time, at least they have been emptied.
-This is what we will see in the second part that we will dedicate to preserves.
+To do this, it will be important to store them in properly sterilized jars or, if we are going to consume them in a short time, at least in vacuum-sealed jars.
+This is what we will see in the second part, which we will dedicate to preserves.

-Finally, mention another utensil that will be very useful for you, the wide-necked funnel , perfect for pouring your jams into jars.
+Finally, I would like to mention another utensil that you will find very useful, the wide-necked funnel , perfect for pouring your jams into jars.

-For now and until next week, if you want to take note of some recipes to make your own jams, you can see the recipes for:
+For now and until next week, if you want to take note of some recipes to make your own jams, you can see the recipes of:

 - Peach jam, in the recipe for almond cake with jam